 Reverend Lacey Brown, Senior Pastor

-The Reverend Lacey Brown joined Community United Church of Christ as our Senior Minister on May 10, 2020.
+The Reverend Lacey Brown is our Senior Minister.
 She is a leader who looks to empower those around her.
 She understands the Christian faith to be a journey of discovery and evolution.
 We were created to experience community, find joy in one another, and partner with the Holy Spirit to build the Kingdom of God.
 Under her attentive leadership, our church is growing together in God’s love.

 Pastor Lacey was raised in Ft Myers, FL.
 She earned her B.A. in philosophy and religion from Flagler College and her Master of Divinity from Columbia Theological Seminary (CTS).
-She was ordained on October 19, 2014, at Central Congregational UCC in Atlanta, GA.
+She was ordained on October 19, 2014, at Kirkwood UCC in Atlanta, GA.
+She served on staff at Central Congregational UCC in Atlanta, GA for seven years before moving to Raleigh.
 Currently, she is working toward graduation with a Doctor of Ministry degree from CTS.

 Pastor Lacey sees her ministry as active participation in the life of the community.
 She likes to be out and about, visiting church members, interacting with youth, meeting folks for coffee or walks in the park, and serving the wider community.
-She believes each individual is called to embody the compassion of Christ, loving God, and neighbor as ourselves.
+She believes each individual is called to embody the compassion of Christ and spread the good news of God’s love.

 Pastor Lacey and her partner, Jordyne, enjoy traveling, cooking, and hosting friends, family, and congregants in their home.
 She is passionate about making church a place where people can connect to the Divine and one another.
 She is honored to serve in ministry alongside the people of Community UCC.

-Śānti Matthews has been on staff at CUCC for 13 years, starting in 2007 as a part-time youth leader.
-She deeply values her work with youth and believes that they are the future of the church and have much to offer us in terms of being vulnerable, caring, open, curious, and courageous. Śānti has helped to create and nurture a vibrant youth program including Sunday school, Confirmation class, service projects, mission trips, summer camps, retreats, fellowship, worship leadership, and intergenerational events.
+The Reverend Śānti Matthews started on staff at CUCC in 2007 as a part-time youth leader.
+She deeply values her work with youth and believes that they are the future of the church and have much to offer us in terms of being vulnerable, caring, open, curious, and courageous.
+Pastor Śānti has helped to create and nurture a vibrant youth program including Sunday school, Confirmation class, service projects, mission trips, summer camps, retreats, fellowship, worship leadership, and intergenerational events.

-Śānti began a full-time position as Youth and Adult Education Coordinator at CUCC in 2015.
+Pastor Śānti began a full-time position as Youth and Adult Education Coordinator at CUCC in 2015.
+In 2022 she was ordained into ministry at CUCC and became our associate pastor.

 Anne Bailey Zschau, Director of Children’s Ministries